 But according to a recent study, there might be a risk factor that’s under the radar for many adults.

-As reported by Science Daily, the medical journal Open Heart recently published a study that found that men in their 50s who have a resting heart rate of 75 beats per minute or higher are twice as likely to die of heart disease within 11 years than peers with a resting rate of 55 bpm or fewer.
+As reported by Science Daily, the medical journal Open Heart has published a study that found that men in their 50s who have a resting heart rate of 75 beats per minute or higher are twice as likely to die of heart disease within 11 years than peers with a resting rate of 55 bpm or fewer.

 From 1993 to 2014, the study tracked the health of 798 men all born in 1943 in Gothenburg, Sweden.